Mesa Arizona, USA Travel Guide

 A casual approach to interactions is common, but courtesy is always valued.

-Conserve water, reduce waste with reusable items, and stay on marked trails to protect Mesa's distinctive desert environment.
+Conserve water, reduce waste with reusable items, and remain on marked paths to protect Mesa's distinctive desert environment.

 Your Mesa adventure might just be the beginning of your Arizona or Southwest exploration.